codelicia/trineforce/README.md

 ### Configuration

-If you are familiar with doctrine, then you probably already know how to configure and use it.
+If you are familiar with Doctrine, then you probably already know how to configure and use it.
 But some special configuration is required in order to make it work.